John Dillinger: Aftermath

 After the shootout, Dillinger and Frechette drove to Eddie Green's apartment in Minneapolis.
-Green called his associate Dr. Clayton E. May at his office at 712 Masonic Temple in downtown Minneapolis (still extant).
-With Green, his wife Beth, and Frechette following in Green's car, the doctor drove Dillinger to an apartment belonging to Augusta Salt, who had been providing nursing services and a bed for May's illicit patients for several years, patients he could not risk seeing at his regular office.
+Green telephoned his associate Dr. Clayton E. May at his office at 712 Masonic Temple in downtown Minneapolis (still extant).
+With Green, his wife Beth and Frechette following in Green's car, the doctor drove Dillinger to an apartment belonging to Augusta Salt, who had been providing nursing services and a bed for May's illicit patients, whom he could not risk seeing at his regular office, for several years.
 May treated Dillinger's wound with antiseptics.
-Green visited Dillinger on Monday, April 2, just hours before Green was mortally wounded by the FBI in St. Paul.
-Dillinger convalesced at Dr. May's for five days, until Wednesday, April 4.
-Dr. May was promised $500 for his services, but received nothing.
+Green visited Dillinger on Monday, April 2, just hours before Green was mortally wounded by the Bureau in St. Paul.
+Dillinger convalesced at May's until Wednesday, April 4.
+May was promised $500 for his services but received nothing.

 Return to Mooresville

 After the events in Minneapolis, Dillinger and Frechette traveled to Mooresville to visit Dillinger's father.
 Friday, April 6, 1934, was spent contacting family members, particularly his half-brother Hubert Dillinger.
 On April 6, Hubert and Dillinger left Mooresville at about 8:00 p.m. and proceeded to Leipsic, Ohio (approximately 210 miles away), to see Joseph and Lena Pierpont, parents of Prohibition Era gangster, Harry Pierpont.
 The Pierponts were not home, so the two headed back to Mooresville around midnight.

 On April 7 at approximately 3:30 a.m., they rammed a car driven by Mr. and Mrs. Joseph Manning near Noblesville, Indiana, after Hubert fell asleep behind the wheel.
 They crashed through a farm fence and about 200 feet into the woods.
 Both men made it back to the Mooresville farm.
 Swarms of police showed up at the accident scene within hours.
 Found in the car were maps, a machine gun magazine, a length of rope, and a bullwhip.
 According to Hubert, his brother planned to pay a visit with the bullwhip to his former one-armed "shyster" lawyer at Crown Point, Joseph Ryan, who had run off with his retainer after being replaced by Louis Piquett.
 At about 10:30 a.m. on April 7, Billie, Hubert and Hubert's wife purchased a black four-door Ford V8, registering it in the name of Mrs. Fred Penfield (Billie Frechette).
 At 2:30 p.m., Billie and Hubert picked up the V8 and returned to Mooresville.